Super Bowl LII halftime show: Development

 During the performance, Timberlake wore an outfit designed by Stella McCartney, which consists of "alter nappa fringed jacket with a shirt, featuring a landscape artwork by British artist Martin Ridley," according to a press release.
 Also part of the look is a Prince of Wales-check and camouflage splatter-print suit and matching jacket.
 As usual for McCartney, these pieces were made from animal-free leather and organic cotton.

+Marty Kudelka, a longtime collaborator of Timberlake, choreographed the set.
+The show featured past tour dancers, Ivan Koumaev, Dana Wilson, Natalie Gilmore, Maja Karesh, Max Pham Nguyen, Codie Wiggins, Diana Matos, Lyle Beniga, Lindsay Richardson, among others.

 Timberlake stated in a press conference that there would be no guest musicians in the halftime show and that the event would focus solely on himself and his backing band, the Tennessee Kids.
 Regarding the Prince tribute, the performance's creative visual lead, Fireplay's Nick Whitehouse, told Rolling Stone:

 Prince had previously stated he did not want to be included in new music after death in a 1998 interview, citing The Beatles' "Free as a Bird" as an example of a practice he considered to be "demonic."
 His family granted permission to use Prince's likeness on the condition that it not be used in a hologram, and they approved of the final result.
 Sheila E, a former bandmate of Prince's who was involved in negotiations over the use of his likeness, stated that "a bigger company" (she declined to specify whether it was Pepsi or the NFL) had insisted on including the Prince apparition and that the notion was not originally Timberlake's idea.

 Despite the lack of an individual guest artist, the more than 300-member University of Minnesota Marching Band was featured in the show.
 The band's drumline, brass, and saxophone sections pre-recorded and performed with Timberlake during his performance of "Suit & Tie."
 The upper woodwind and auxiliary sections led drill formations and held large mirrors during Timberlake's performance of his song "Mirrors", and acted as fans and dancers throughout other portions of the show, including the club scene at the show's opening.
 All members of the band were featured on the field in the show's finale, "Can't Stop the Feeling!".
 The band had previously performed in the halftime show of Super Bowl XXVI.